anushree200/RISCV-Assembler/README.md

 - register_no.h and register_no.c : Its the header and function containing file respectively for getting the source and destination register numbers from the string type and also from the alias name.

-- input.s: A sample file containing RISC-V assembly instructions to be processed by the assembler.
+- input1.s/input2.s: sample files containing RISC-V assembly instructions to be processed by the assembler.

-- output.hex: The output file that contains the translated machine code in hexadecimal format.
+- output1.hex/output2.hex: The output files that contains the translated machine code in hexadecimal format.its created.

 To know the details of each function, variables and the flow of code execution, refer the report.pdf